A True Story of Forgiveness and Hope

 In 1997, the family of South African diplomat McGill Alexander were taken hostage by Taiwan’s most-wanted and feared criminal, Chen Chin-hsing.
 The family were held at gunpoint, used as human shields in gun battle with the police, and seriously wounded in the crossfire.
 Demanding justice for his imprisoned wife, Chen threatened to commit suicide once his mission was accomplished.
 Besieged by media and police, confusion ensued; but several heroes rose above the danger.
 Through God’s miraculous intervention, faith overcame and grasped the heart of Chen Chin-hsing.
 The Alexander’s showed the world a stunning example of Christ’s forgiveness in the midst of violence and revenge.

-Readers interested in world events, true-experience thrillers, and God’s amazing deliverance of his people will enjoy this book.
+Readers interested in world events, true-experience thrillers, and God’s amazing deliverance and answers to prayer will enjoy this book.

 Read an EXCERPT from the book.

 Hostage In Taipei is also available in paperback in Taiwan through Eslite Bookstores and in South Africa through Christian Liberty Books, and worldwide through online bookstores.

 “You did a good deal of justice to the most fascinating news story Taiwan had seen in a decade or more.
 I also appreciate your honest, even-handed criticisms of both the police and the media, and straightforwardness in proclaiming your faith to God.”